Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces: SIMULATION RESULTS

+From a fundamental standpoint, the parameter $K$ must at least satisfy the lower bounds imposed by the identifiability conditions.
+In practical implementations, however, this minimal admissible value of $K$ may be insufficient to guarantee satisfactory receiver performance.
+Increasing $K$ generally improves the NMSE.
+Nonetheless, as illustrated in Figure \ref{fig:NMSE_K}, choosing an excessively large $K$ does not result in unbounded gains in NMSE reduction.
+As $K$ increases, the system performance tends to converge to a steady state, beyond which further increments in $K$ become suboptimal.
+This behavior arises from the inherent trade-off between spectral efficiency and estimation accuracy.

+Figure \ref{fig:RT_N} illustrates the computational scalability of the proposed receivers by plotting the average run time as a function of the number of BD-RIS elements $N$.
+As expected, the run time for both receivers grows with increasing $N$, which aligns with the complexity assessment in Table I. There, it is shown that the dominant cost in each ALS iteration stems from pseudo-inverse computations on matrices whose dimensions scale with $M_T N$.
+This occurs because the channel matrices become larger, increasing the number of coefficients to be estimated and, consequently, slowing the convergence of the algorithms.

-\begin{remark} The outcomes are influenced by the designs of matrices $\ma{P}$ and $\ma{W}$, and consequently by $\ma{\Psi}$.
-We focus on the design outlined in Section \ref{Sec: BD-RIS Design}.
-It is essential to note that the optimal design of the rotation matrix $\mathbf{P}$ and the coding matrix $\mathbf{W}$ can significantly impact the results.
-However, exploring this aspect is beyond the scope of this paper. \end{remark}
+\textit{Remark 4:} The results are influenced by the designs of the matrices $\ma{P}$ and $\ma{W}$, and consequently by $\ma{\Psi}$.
+We focus on the design described in Section \ref{Sec: BD-RIS Design}.
+It is essential to note that the optimal design of the rotation matrix $\mathbf{P}$ and the coding matrix $\mathbf{W}$ can significantly affect the results.
+Exploring this aspect is beyond the scope of this paper.

-\section{Conclusion}
+\section{CONCLUSION}